MSR19/Sonification/README.md

 ### npm start OUTFILENAME MINPERCENTAGE MAXPERCENTAGE VAR1FILENAME [VAR2FILENAME [VER3FILENAME]]

+OUTFILENAME is the name of the created midi file.

 Minpercentage and Maxpercentage are the beginning and end of the used data.
 For example, if you only want to use the initial 25% of the data you can start the program with: